induane/asinine-website/topics/articles/editorial/article_22.rst

 Damore said they had meetings solely about Black Lives Matter and the election and how upset everyone was about the outcome.
 In the interview, he went on to say many conservatives within the company did not feel comfortable discussing their views.
-And now we all see why.
-Damore didn't leak this memo.
-He said it circulated through Google for a month, where he got feedback, and others helped him perfect the piece.
+Now we all see why.

-Google can do what they want.
-They can fire him because of the "outrage" he caused instead of employees engaging him in conversation.
-But make no mistake about it, he was denied the honest conversation that he desired, and was Jerry Maguired.
-And by a company who holds tremendous power over all of us.
-They control the information.
+Ultimately, Google can do what they want.
+They can fire him because of the "outrage" he caused or for whatever reason they, as the employer, want.
+But make no mistake about it, he was denied the honest conversation that he desired, and was Jerry Maguired by a company who holds tremendous power over all of us.
+They control the information we see.
 They are the curators of your searches and what's "true".
 Maybe reality really does have a liberal bias.